TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

-In the :file:`composer.json` we define that all PHP classes are automatically loaded from the :file:`Classes` directory (also defined in file:`ext_emconf.php` in legacy installations):
+In the :file:`composer.json` we define that all PHP classes are automatically loaded from the :file:`Classes/` directory (also defined in file:`ext_emconf.php` in legacy installations):

 ..  tabs::